Being Afraid of a Somewhat-Changing Church:

 It’s a new world so, you have to start off digging with one hand and carrying the seeds in the other.
 One day, you accidentally tear your shirt a little and find out that you can carry the seeds in a sack you made out of your shirt.
 You run into a rock and decide you can dig better with it.
 You find a stick and attach the rock to it, and now you are really moving!
 Your neighbor tells you about how you can train a mule to carry a device that will dig the holes so much faster.
 Someone makes a huge tractor that runs on gasoline that can both dig the holes and spread the seed.
 Finally, someone makes a robotic machine that does all of this on its own.
 All you have to do is monitor it, keep up the maintenance, and fill it up.
 You can listen to music, eat your lunch, or buy new land and you don’t even have to look after this robot very much.

 Did you change the message God gave you or the purpose He intended?
 It was never about the amount of seeds or the productivity of the seeds.
 Those things are all in His control.
-It was from your love and appreciation of Him and your dedication to the goal that you constantly looked for ways to better serve Him and take advantage of the technology and techniques that were used to best spread seed.
+It was from your love and appreciation of Him and your dedication to the goal that you constantly looked for ways serve Him and take advantage of the technology and techniques that were used to best spread seed.
 You were being a good steward.
 You didn’t change the message, just the method.

 God calls us to spread seed.
 Seed of conversion to the world, and seed of encouragement to the spiritual Kingdom.
 The productivity or amount of seed is not what we are judged by, but the dedication to Him and His message because of His grace.
-We will never know everything or be perfect as long as we are in this earthly dwelling.
+We will never know everything or be perfect as long as we are alive.
 But God is working on us.
 Things of tradition might still be good, but maybe they aren’t.
 And things of truth, so long as it isn’t the Gospel itself, can be learned over time.
 God doesn’t expect uniformity, but unity by the Spirit.